 Strains, sprains and fractures are all common injuries we see through the sports season.
 Preventing individual and team sports injuries requires a comprehensive approach that includes three key components: warm-up, nutrition and hydration, and adequate rest and recovery.

 A well-planned and balanced training program that incorporates practice, games, and recovery time is essential for athletes to maintain top physical condition and avoid injuries during the sports season.
+Looking for Physical therapy services in Santa Monica?
 At MAVEN, we understand the importance of this and that’s why we offer a range of services including performance therapy, sports-specific training, and physical therapy.

 Our programs are tailored to meet your unique needs and goals, helping you to achieve your full potential and perform at your best.